hchiam/deepseek-vscode/README.md

 - initialized using `npx --package yo --package generator-code -- yo code` and setting a bunch of things to "deepseek-vscode" and using the `yarn` option

 - <https://code.visualstudio.com/api/get-started/your-first-extension>
-  - This example uses the default Ctrl+Shift+P command "Hello World"
+  - This example uses the Ctrl+Shift+P command "Hello deepseek-vscode"
-  - I had to run `tsc` within this project so that it generates `/out/extension.js`, otherwise I either couldn't get the "Hello World" command to run or it got an error.
+  - I had to run `tsc` within this project so that it generates `/out/extension.js`, otherwise I either couldn't get the "Hello deepseek-vscode" command to run or it got an error.
   - you might want to instead run `tsc --watch` so it automatically updates when you make updates

 - <https://ollama.com/library/deepseek-r1:1.5b>